-Not Applicable
+Location: Not Applicable

-Not Applicable
+Ward: Not Applicable

-Not Applicable
+Applicant: Not Applicable

-D-21-69623
+File Ref: D-21-78748

-19 October 2021
+Meeting Date: 26 October 2021

-Danielle Cattalini, Manager Stakeholder and Customer Relations
+Author(s): Danielle Cattalini, Manager Stakeholder and Customer Relations

 Charlotte Carlish, Stakeholder Engagement Coordinator

-Garry Adams, Director Corporate Services
+Reporting Officer(s): Garry Adams, Director Corporate Services

-Leadership: A visionary and influential local government 4.3 Good Governance
+Strategic Direction: Council Strategy: Leadership: A visionary and influential local government 4.3 Good Governance

-The purpose of this report is to provide an overview of the major review of the City's Strategic Community Plan (SCP) 2020-2030 and gain Council's approval to release the draft Strategic Community Plan 2021-2031 for public feedback.
+The purpose of this report is to provide an overview of the major review of the City's Strategic Community Plan (SCP) 2020-2030 and gain Council's approval to release the draft Strategic Community Plan 2021-2031 Review for public feedback.

-Once further public feedback is received the draft Strategic Community Plan will be finalised and prepared for further consideration by Council.
+Once further public feedback on the review is received, the final draft Strategic Community Plan 2021-2031 will be prepared for further consideration by Council.